Artist Opportunities

 Click the opportunity for details!

-Fall RESIDENCY FOR VISUAL ARTIStS October 27 - November 3 2025 THE HORTUS RESIDENCY PROGRAM IS OPEN TO ESTABLISHED AND EMERGING VISUAL ARTISTS WHO ARE EXPLORING THEMES OF NATURE AND/OR THE HUMAN CONNECTION WITH NATURE.
-Applications must be submitted via email – Barnetteatvly@gmail.com Please use Fall Residency in the subject header.
+Winter RESIDENCY FOR Literary ARTISts January 26th - February 2nd 2026 THE HORTUS RESIDENCY PROGRAM IS OPEN TO ESTABLISHED AND EMERGING literary ARTISTS WHO ARE EXPLORING THEMES OF NATURE AND/OR THE HUMAN CONNECTION WITH NATURE.
+Applications must be submitted via email – Barnetteatvly@gmail.com Please use Winter Residency in the subject header.
 Use the link below for payment.
 Once payment is received, we will send you an email confirmation.

 + Teens Program Intern - Dia Beacon